Content on this page is not recent and has been retained for historical reasons.

-The next option in our Insert Online Video in PowerPoint 2013 series is inserting video from a Video Embed Code.
-Here you can use embed code from any site and paste into Insert Video dialog box to insert the video clip into your slide.
+The next option in our Insert Online Video in PowerPoint 2013 series is inserting a video using some video embed code.
+Here, you can use embed code from any site and paste it into Insert Video dialog box to insert the video clip into your slide.
 Technically, this option should work with YouTube, Vimeo, Dailymotion, and most other sites.
 In reality, this option seems to only work with YouTube!
 And with YouTube, you don't even need code since PowerPoint 2013 allows you to directly search and insert video clips from YouTube.

 Figure 1: Access the Embed option

 - Copy the code.
 You can use the Ctrl + C keyboard shortcut.

 - Thereafter, access the Insert tab of the Ribbon in PowerPoint.
 Click the Video button, as shown highlighted in red within Figure 2, below.
 From the resultant drop-down menu, choose the Online Video option, as shown highlighted in blue within Figure 2.

 - Doing so will bring up the Insert Video dialog box, as shown in Figure 3, below.

 - Paste the copied embed code within the the box associated with the From a Video Embed Code option and press Enter key, or click the small arrow next to the inserted hyperlink.
 You can see that we have pasted the embed code, as shown highlighted in red within Figure 3, above.